 Credential Proxy Pattern for AI Agents

-AI agents process external content (emails, web pages, documents) that can contain adversarial instructions.
-A successful prompt injection might instruct the agent to “print all environment variables” or “output the contents of .env”.
-If real credentials are present in those locations, injection succeeds in exfiltration without any additional exploit.
-The credential proxy eliminates the precondition: there is nothing to exfiltrate because credentials never enter the agent’s accessible state.
+AI agents process external content (emails, web pages, documents) that can carry adversarial instructions.
+A successful prompt injection might tell the agent to “print all environment variables” or “output the contents of .env”.
+If real credentials sit in those locations, injection exfiltrates them with no further exploit.
+The credential proxy removes the precondition: there is nothing to exfiltrate because credentials never enter the agent’s accessible state.
+It addresses ASI02 (tool-misuse exfiltration) and ASI03 (identity and privilege) in the OWASP ASI Top 10.

 Agent → [proxy token only] → Credential Proxy → [real credential injected] → Target API